SlutWalk

 SlutWalk is a transnational movement calling for an end to rape culture, including victim blaming and slut-shaming of sexual assault victims.
 Participants protest against explaining or excusing rape by referring to any aspect of a woman's appearance.
 The rallies began on April 3, 2011, in Toronto, Ontario, Canada, after a Toronto Police officer suggested that "women should avoid dressing like sluts" as a precaution against sexual assault.
-Subsequent rallies have occurred globally.
+Subsequent independent rallies have occurred globally.
+Rallies continued through most of the 2010s before ceasing.

-The protest takes the form of a march, mainly by young women, where some dress in clothes considered to be "slutty" such as short skirts, stockings and scanty tops.
-In the various SlutWalk events around the world, there are usually speaker meetings and workshops, live music, sign-making sessions, leafleting, open microphones, chanting, dances, martial arts, and receptions or after-parties with refreshments.
+The protest took the form of a march, mainly by young women, where some dress in clothes considered to be "slutty."
+In the various SlutWalk Toronto-inspired events around the world, there are usually speaker meetings and workshops, live music, sign-making sessions, leafleting, open microphones, chanting, dances, martial arts, and receptions or after-parties with refreshments.
 In many of the rallies and online, women speak publicly for the first time about their identity as rape survivors.
 The movement's ideology has been questioned and its methodology criticized by some.